-- A. Locker must be emptied and cleaned. - B. All school equipment, materials and books must be returned. - C. Other - V. Final approval for the awarding of the diplomas and participation in commencement exercises will be made by the school board.
+- B. All school equipment, materials and books must be returned. - C. Other - V. Final approval for the awarding of the diplomas will be made by the school board.

-Cochran 1e - Founta (One fe One form for each different community service) School Col Cochrane - Fountain City High School Community Service (One form for each different community service)
+Cochrane - Fountain City High School Community Service

-Name of Student: Date:

-Task Graduation Year.

-I provided service for the following: he following:

-Summary of Activity (include who and how it helped): clude who and h ow it helped):

-Service Dates:

-Service Hours:
+(One form for each different community service) Date: Graduation Year: Total Hours Served: (One Torm for each diffe .g. o and how it helped): ) Name of Student: Task I provided service for the following: Summary of Activity (include who and Service Dates: Service Hours: